anoopvishnu007/policy-management-app/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Use the application by folowing the below steps

+1.)
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+2.) if new user , signup usng the sigup button
+3.)
+Upon registration you can login using the email id and password you have netered while signup to login 4.)
+You can see the policies home page when loggging in 5.)
+Purchase policies button  or product page link in the top will direct to purchase page and purchase policies 6.)
+Update my profile link can be used to update user details

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />